spacekitcat/cloakroom-smart-buffer-proxy/README.md

 const proxy = new Proxy(10)
 ```
 2. Items can be added to Cloakroom like so:
 ```javascript
 proxy.append(Buffer.from[0x55])
 ```
 3. Its internal buffer can be read as a read-only list by calling:
 ```javascript
 proxy.getReadOnlyBuffer()
 ```
-N.B.
-The buffer indexes are in reverse order (i.e. The last item is always
-`0` and the first item is alway `proxy.getReadOnlyBuffer().length - 1`).

 4. Tickets (which are used to retrieve items) can be created like this:
 ```javascript
 const ticket = proxy.createTicket($index)
 ```
 5. Tickets can be retrieved with the code below:
 ```javascript
 proxy.resolveTicket(ticket)